Manasa996/mansa_javascript/README.md

 📌 Tic-Tac-Toe Game 🎮
 A simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-Play against a computer in this classic two-player game!
+Play with another person in this classic two-player game!

 📷 Screenshot